peristron/signalfoundry_v3/README.md

 Normalized Pointwise Mutual Information estimates how strongly adjacent word pairs are associated relative to their individual frequencies.
 A minimum observed frequency is applied to reduce extremely rare pairings.

+Every NPMI view derives its denominator consistently from the active unigram token counts.
+This keeps the auto-generated signal report, theme cards, calibration export, and frequency-table view aligned for the same active vocabulary.

 NPMI is used directionally to answer:

 > Which adjacent terms appear together more strongly than their separate frequencies would suggest?